13 Places to Stargaze in New Jersey 2025

 9. The Horseshoe Bend Park

-The remote location of Horseshoe Bend Park is perfect for stargazing.
+Horseshoe Bend Park’s remote location is perfect for stargazing.
 Most people come here to watch the sunset.
-Within an hour of it, the sky lit up with twinkling stars.
-The reflection of those in the Colorado River makes it heavenly.
-It makes it a beautiful place to stargaze in New Jersey.
+Within an hour of it, the sky lit up with twinkling stars, and the reflection of those in the Colorado River made it heavenly.
+It is a beautiful place to stargaze in New Jersey.

 The entrance to the park is a 2.4-kilometer round trek from the spot.
 The place is situated off US Highway 89.
-Visitors need to park their cars in the city, and the night stay in the park is restrained.
+Visitors need to park their cars in the city, and overnight stays in the park are restricted.

 The Horseshoe Bend Park